Classical Electrodynamics in Quasi-Metric Space-Time: The spherically symmetric, metrically static case

-In this section we set up the equations valid for the gravitational and electromagnetic fields outside a spherically symmetric, charged source.
+In this section, we set up the equations valid for the gravitational and electromagnetic fields outside a spherically symmetric, charged source.
 It is required that the system is ``metrically static'', i.e., that the only time dependence is via the effect on the spatial geometry of the global cosmic expansion.
 We then find exact solutions of these equations.
+(It is also required that the system is at rest with respect to the cosmic rest frame, but this requirement is not crucial, see references [1-3] for a discussion of this point.)